 - Enlargement and bulb-like development of the fingertips and nails (a condition called clubbing)

-Patients may also develop heart failure with swelling of the legs.
+Patients may also develop right sided heart failure with swelling of the legs.
 IPF affects each person differently and the disease progresses at varying rates.

 How is idiopathic pulmonary fibrosis diagnosed?